RejectModderss/TimerApp/README.md

 ### Installation
 Only thing you need is pygame use this command to install it! `pip install pygame`

+### Stopping the Alarm Sound

+If you wish to stop the alarm sound manually or encounter any issues with the automatic stop, you can use the "Stop Timer" button.
+Clicking this button will halt the alarm sound and reset the timer, allowing you to start a new timer if needed.

+### Customizing the Alarm Sound

+The default alarm sound is [samsung_alarm.mp3].
+If you'd like to customize the alarm sound, you can replace the `samsung_alarm.mp3` file in the project directory with your preferred sound file.
+Make sure the new file is in the MP3 format for compatibility.

 ### Usage
 1. Enter the desired timer duration in minutes.
 2. Click the "Start Timer" button.